abdulrehmanaarmaan/green-earth/README.md

 - Detailed popup for each plant

--Adding or removing from cart
+- Adding or removing from cart

 ### Setup Instructions
 1. Clone the repository.